IPPs: Growing in popularity

 Before 1991, owners and key executives of small businesses were disadvantaged by pension rules that prevented them from creating and participating in defined benefit pension plans because there was no structure available in this country for providing a pension for just one person.

-So in 1991 the federal government remedied this situation by enacting IPP legislation (in the Income Tax Act of Canada, subsection 147.1) to compensate highincome earners disadvantaged by pension and RRSP rules, allowing for a DBPP to be created for just one person in the form of an IPP.
-Similar to the adoption rate of RRSPs that where first introduced in 1957, which did not become popularized in Canadian culture until the late 1970s, IPPs are predicted by industry experts to become as common place for Canada's top earners in the next 15 years as RRSPs are today, as Canada's highest income earners trade in their RRSPs for the much more tax and retirement efficient IPP structure.
+So in 1991, the federal government remedied this situation by enacting IPP legislation (in the Income Tax Act of Canada, subsection 147.1) to compensate high-income earners disadvantaged by pension and RRSP rules, allowing for a DBPP to be created for just one person in the form of an IPP.
+Similar to the adoption rate of RRSPs that were first introduced in 1957, which did not become popularized in Canadian culture until the late 1970s, IPPs are predicted by industry experts to become as commonplace for Canada’s top earners in the next 15 years as RRSPs are today, as Canada’s highest income earners trade in their RRSPs for the much more tax and retirement efficient IPP structure.

 It is estimated that the number of registered IPPs in Canada will grow from 6,000 plans in 2005 to over 300,000 plans by 2020.
 When this predicted growth manifests, assets held within IPPs will climb from $1 billion in 2005 to over $200 billion by 2020.

 Imagine you have a 55-year-old executive, David Smith, who has owned an incorporated business since 1991 with a T4 income of more than $100,000 and a marginal tax rate in Ontario of 46.41 percent.
 This owner is serious about saving for retirement and in the next 10 years, when he reaches 65 he plans to retire.